MnAnX/infrastructure/README.md

 ### Distributed
 You can Also create workers on remote server and distribute the system:

-Firstly start the server (and a couple workers) on one host:
+Firstly start the server (and maybe a couple workers) on one host:

     public void startServer() throws Exception {
     	ZmqServer server = new ZmqServer(clientPort, workerPort);